Towards a heralded eigenstate preserving measurement of multi-qubit parity in circuit QED

 In conclusion we have characterized an eigenstate preserving multi-qubit parity measurement scheme based on direct microwave photo-detection via a current biased Josephson junction.
 By dynamically decoupling the dispersive term of the Hamiltonian during readout qubit decoherence is suppressed.
 Furthermore, by periodically swapping the encoding of the parity onto bright and dark states the measurement bias can be reduced.
 The detection of a photon then heralds a successful parity measurement.
 We estimated numerically that high fidelities can be obtained with switching rates on the order of $100\,{\rm MHz}$ for dispersive couplings of the order of $5\,{\rm MHz}$.
 Finally, we note that although we focused here on a simple microwave photon detector, the CBJJ, the presented parity measurement also works with more sophisticated detectors such as~\cite{Kyriienko-2016, Inomata2016}.

 {\it Acknowledgments:} This work was financially supported by the Swiss National Science Foundation and the Spanish MINECO (FOQUS FIS2013- 46768, QIBEQI FIS2016-80773-P and Severo Ochoa Grant No. SEV-2015-0522), Fundaci\'{o}n Cellex, and Generalitat de Catalunya (Grant No. SGR 874 and 875, and CERCA Programme).
+P.H also acknowledges funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 665884.
 We thank Christoph Bruder for useful discussions and the anonymous referee for suggesting to us the idea of using a tunable high-Q resonator to mitigate the impact of measurement back-action.
 The numerical computations were performed in a parallel computing environment at sciCORE (\url{http://scicore.unibas.ch/}) scientific computing core facility at University of Basel using the Python library QuTip (\url{http://qutip.org/}).

 \begin{appendix}